charlyie/bashmonit/readme.md

 #### Port configuration

-The specified port (by default `80`) must be free of use.
+The specified port (by default `8765`) must be free of use.
 If not, the daemon will display the following message :
-`Port 80 already in use, please free this port or configure another one.`
+`Port 8765 already in use, please free this port or configure another one.`

-**2 solutions**
+**3 solutions**
 1. Release the port (if 80, it may be Apache or nginx)
 2. Change the port in the INI file and relaunch the app
+3. Check if a process is using your port by typing `lsof -i :8765` and kill the process if needed

 **Reminder** the specified port must be accessible from your bashmonit client, so your firewall (such as `iptables`) must keep this port opened.